Clix (gamer): Streaming and content creation

+On July 5, 2024, Troy Coleman, a 17-year-old from Michigan who had been missing for several months, was discovered after randomly appearing on a Miami livestream hosted by Conrod and fellow streamer Nick "Lacy" Fosco.
 On September 14, 2024, Conrod was involved in a swatting incident with the Florida police at the Boca Raton Town Center Mall during a live streaming.
 The police presence caused the location to be evacuated, shut down and interrupted Conrod's Twitch stream.

 Conrod was named Fortnite Streamer of the Year at the 2024 Streamer Awards.
+The following year at the 2025 Streamer Awards, he won "Best Battle Royale Streamer".